eclipse-zenoh/zenoh-cpp/README.md

 cmake --build .
 ```

-Examples are built into `build/zenohc` and `build/zenohpico` directories.
+Examples are placed into `build/zenohc` and `build/zenohpico` directories.

 ## Running the examples